 In large population studies, researchers found that people who drank coffee seemed to have a lower risk of being diagnosed with Parkinson's.
 This shows a relationship between coffee and Parkinson's, but does not prove that drinking coffee decreases the risk of Parkinson's.
 Researchers can follow these associations to learn more about the disease and develop potential treatments.
-A therapy in clinical testing for dyskinesia (involuntary, uncontrolled movement), for example, works in the same brain areas as caffeine.
+A therapy in clinical testing for dyskinesia (involuntary, uncontrolled movement), For example, a newer medication for Parkinson's - Nourianz (istradefylline) works in the same brain areas as caffeine does.